Chances are, if you've spent any time online, you'll know that there are lot's of scams about, but what is Phishing and how can you avoid it?

 Poor grammar or spelling.

-Perhaps the most prevalent phishing emails you’ll see are easily identified by their poor use of grammar and terrible spelling.
-Trusted companies have professional people to check their comms before they’re sent out, so even if the email you’re reading seems otherwise legitimate, be wary of spelling mistakes and bad grammar.
+Some phishing emails are really easy to spot, with poor spelling and grammar.
+Trusted companies have professional people to check communications – like emails – before they’re sent out, to avoid silly mistakes.
+So, if the email you’ve received seems legit, be wary of spelling mistakes and bad grammar.

-Contact the company directly to let them know, and don’t click on any links you’ve been sent.
+What should you do?
+Contact the company directly to let them know.
+And don’t click on any links in the email.

 Top tips to avoid getting scammed.